MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/define-alternate-keys-entity.md

 ## Create alternate keys
  You can create alternate keys programmatically or by using the customizations tools.
 For more information about using the customization tools, see [Define alternate keys to reference CRM records](https://technet.microsoft.com/library/29e53691-0b18-4fde-a1d0-7490aa227898.aspx).

- To define alternate keys programmatically, you first have to create an object of type <xref:Microsoft.Xrm.Sdk.Metadata.EntityKeyMetadata>.
+ To define alternate keys programmatically, you first have to create an object of type <xref:Microsoft.Xrm.Sdk.Metadata.EntityKeyMetadata> (or use <xref href="Microsoft.Dynamics.CRM.EntityKeyMetadata?text=EntityKeyMetadata EntityType" /> if working with Web API).
 This class contains the key attributes.
-Once the key attributes are set, you can use <xref:Microsoft.Xrm.Sdk.Messages.CreateEntityKeyRequest> message to create the keys for an entity.
-This message takes the entity name and <xref:Microsoft.Xrm.Sdk.Metadata.EntityKeyMetadata> values as input to create the key.
+Once the key attributes are set, you can use `CreateEntityKey` to create the keys for an entity.
+This message takes the entity name and `EntityKeyMetadata` values as input to create the key.

  You should be aware of the following constraints when creating alternate keys: